We Help You Decide Where AI And Automation Actually Make Sense

 In a market dominated by rapid, implementation-first AI, Automation Consultancy Group operates deliberately one step earlier.
 We focus on clarity, readiness, and direction — recognising that automation only works when people understand it, trust it, and are prepared to adopt it.

-That begins with a structured first step: our Strategic AI Readiness Review, designed to help organisations understand where they stand before committing to larger AI decisions.
+That begins with a structured first step: our First-Stage Readiness Assessment, designed to help organisations understand where they stand before committing to larger AI decisions.

 Practical improvement without disruption